ponywolf/ponyfont/README.md

 Examples
 ---------

-Many of the [CoronaSDK text examples](https://docs.coronalabs.com/api/library/display/newText.html) run as-is, by simply replacing the font parameter with the sample FNT/PNG included in this repository.
+Many of the [Solar2D text examples](https://docs.coronalabs.com/api/library/display/newText.html) run as-is, by simply replacing the font parameter with the sample FNT/PNG included in this repository.